Financial Management

 Standard Line of Accounting (LOA)

 The DoD transitioned to the Standard LOA on April 1, 2022, Fund Codes are no longer being used except by services that require them.
 At this time, only the Air Force requires Fund Codes.
-Therefore, each Agency now needs to research and determine the availability period for all appropriations.
+Therefore, each Agency must now research and determine the availability period for all appropriations.

 AcqLinks and References: